 Do sexual attractions sometimes change?
 We can only speak for ourselves: But from our own personal experience, yes, they can – at least to some degree, and at least for some people.
 Sexual feelings can be fluid.
-Sexual or romantic attractions to others of the same sex can sometimes be diminished or be de-eroticized.
-We know it — because we’ve lived it.
+Sexual or romantic attractions to others of the same sex can sometimes be transformed — meaning they may become less intense, less frequent, less troublesome, or less eroticized.

 No, our real goals are peace and love –- for self and others.
 And in a way that aligns our identity, feelings and behaviors with our deeply held beliefs, values, morals and life goals.